-When we asked you, our readers, on our Instagram stories to tell us what your biggest wedding planning stress points were, we were overwhelmed with your replies!
-We know this mega life event can have you anxious at every turn, and your concerns ranged from the expected (keeping on budget) to the unexpected (keeping a selfish MOH in check!).
-We created a top 10 list of questions to answer that were the most popular, unique and pressing issues for your wedding planning and enlisted the help of two of Canada’s top wedding planners—Shealyn Angus, principal at Toronto’s Shealyn Angus Weddings & Events and Jessica Minnie, principal planner and creative director of Vancouver’s Petite Pearl Events—for their expertise to answer your queries.
-Read on for their expert incites which should calm any rough waters you may be encountering during your wedding planning!
+When we asked you, our readers, to tell us what your biggest wedding planning stress points were, we were overwhelmed with your replies!
+We know this mega life event can have you anxious at every turn (especially in the COVID-era).
+We created a top seven list of questions to answer that were the most popular, unique and pressing issues for your wedding planning and enlisted the help of two of Canada’s top wedding planners—Shealyn Angus, principal at Toronto’s Shealyn Angus Weddings & Events and Jessica Minnie, principal planner and creative director of Vancouver’s Petite Pearl Events—for their expertise to answer your queries.
+Read on for their expert incites which should calm any rough waters you may be encountering during your wedding planning.

 1. What’s the best way to keep on top of your planning to do list and make sure I’m doing the right things at the right time?
 Also, how to manage day-of logistics and make sure everything gets done?

-Shealyn Angus: “Besides hiring a wedding planner who can keep you on track with all your priorities and to do lists, the best way to stay on track is to book vendors in order of importance (and typically, expense!).
-Start with venue, photographer and videographer, florist, band, and so on down the line.
+Shealyn Angus: “Besides hiring a wedding planner who can keep you on track with all your priorities and to do lists and (and current restrictions), the best way to stay on track is to book vendors in order of importance (and typically, expense).
+Start with venue, photographer and videographer, florist and so on down the line.
 If you have a vendor you MUST work with, move them to the top of the list to ensure you’re not going to be disappointed.
-Next in the process, if you don’t have a full service wedding planner, hiring a day-of-coordinator is MUST!
+Next in the process, if you don’t have a full service wedding planner, hiring a day-of-coordinator is really an essential in my opition!
 With how important and complicated the logistics of a wedding day is, I would never recommend being the go to person (and set up person, and tear down person) at your own wedding.
 Hiring a coordinator ensures all of your logistics and details go according to plan and any troubleshooting or issues are handled by someone else.”

 2. How do I find a wedding venue?
 What are my first steps, I don’t know where to start!